-Formal partnership is commonly undertaken in service delivery programmes funded by grants or contracts.
+Formal partnership is commonly undertaken in the context of the delivery of programmes of support or services funded by grants or contracts.
 The extent to which TSOs engage in such work is affected by organisational size, as shown in Figure 12.8.

-- Only 7% of micro TSOs have successfully been involved in bids to undertake work in partnership compared with 53% of the largest TSOs. - Micro TSOs are the least likely be considering or doing partnership bidding (24%) when compared with the biggest TSOs (82%%). - 33% of medium sized TSOs are not considering bidding in partnership for grants or contracts, while another 30% are only tentatively considering this idea. - Of those medium sized TSOs which do put in partnership bids, about two thirds of them have been successful.
+- Only 7% of micro TSOs have successfully been involved in bids to undertake work in partnership compared with 53% of the largest TSOs. - The smallest TSOs are much less likely not to be considering such work (76%) when compared with the biggest TSOs (18%). - It is worthy of note that 33% of medium sized TSOs are not considering bidding in partnership for grants or contracts, while another 30% are only tentatively considering this idea. - Of those medium sized TSOs which do put in partnership bids, about two thirds of them have been successful.